immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 where \\(T_i\\) is the latency of each service.
 If you have 5 services each taking 20ms, you're already at 100ms with zero margin for error.

-This is why latency budgets are so important - and why you need to be brutal about them.
-I've been in way too many meetings where someone says "oh we can just add another service call, it's only 10ms" and then suddenly your p99 latency is 200ms and you're wondering what happened.
+Strict latency budgets are critical: incremental service calls ("only 10ms each") compound quickly, potentially doubling p99 latency from 100ms to 200ms.

 **Throughput Requirements:**

-For peak load, I'm targeting:
+Target peak load:
 $$Q_{peak} \geq 1.5 \times 10^6 \text{ QPS}$$

 Now, Little's Law gives us a way to figure out how many servers we need.
 With service time \\(S\\) and \\(N\\) servers:
 $$N = \frac{Q_{peak} \times S}{U_{target}}$$

-But here's the thing - \\(U_{target}\\) shouldn't be a fixed percentage like 0.7.
-That's wasteful at scale.
-With 1000 instances, a fixed 30% buffer means 300 idle instances just sitting there burning money.
+Fixed percentage targets (e.g., \\(U_{target} = 0.7\\)) are wasteful at scale.
+With 1000 instances, a 30% buffer means 300 idle instances.

 Instead, buffer capacity dynamically based on autoscaling response time:
 $$N_{buffer} = \frac{dQ}{dt} \times T_{scale}$$